kagkarlsson/db-scheduler/README.md

 ```

-### Ad-hoc tasks / One-time tasks
+###  One-time tasks

-An instance of an _ad-hoc_ task has a single execution-time some time in the future (i.e. non-recurring).
+An instance of a _one-time_ task has a single execution-time some time in the future (i.e. non-recurring).
 The instance-id must be unique within this task, and may be used to encode some metadata (e.g. an id).
 For more complex state, custom serializable java objects are supported (as used in the example).

-Define a _onetime_ task and start the scheduler:
+Define a _one-time_ task and start the scheduler:

 ```java
 OneTimeTask<MyTaskData> myAdhocTask = Tasks.oneTime("my-typed-adhoc-task", MyTaskData.class)